csm_suedsudan_students_of_midwifery_school_179.1022_ca2cb0ae00.jpg

 Background information

-According to UNICEF, 62 out of 1,000 babies in South Sudan die in their first year of life.
-In comparison: in Switzerland, this figure is four out of every 1,000 children (as of 2018).
+According to UNICEF, 64 out of 1000 babies in South Sudan die in their first year of life.
+In comparison: in Switzerland, this figure is three out of every 1,000 children (as of 2021).

 The need for trained midwives is therefore great.
 The midwifery school of our partner organization PRDA was founded in 2005 in the city of Leer.
 In spring 2014, the school relocated to northern Kenya due to the civil war.
 As part of a three-year training course, qualified midwives are trained there to support women during pregnancy and childbirth, prevent problems and treat complications.
 There is a fundamental demand for training in the health sector in South Sudan.
 Prevention activities, including vaccinations, are also important in order to reduce the spread of diseases.
 The trained midwives inform women about reproductive health.